Hypergraph Two-Coloring in the Streaming Model: Our results

 \subsection{Deterministic streaming algorithms:}

 In the first part of the paper, we investigate the space requirements of \emph{deterministic} streaming algorithms for the hypergraph two-coloring problem.
-It seems reasonable to conjecture that any deterministic two-coloring one-pass algorithm must essentially store all the hyperedges before it can arrive at a valid coloring.
-Let $s^D(\V, \q,\n)$ be the minimum space used by a deterministic (one-pass) streaming algorithm that on receiving an $n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperedges produces a proper two-coloring of $H$.
+It seems reasonable to conjecture that any deterministic one-pass algorithm must essentially store all the hyperedges before it can arrive at a valid coloring.
+Let $s^D(\V, \q,\n)$ be the minimum space used by a deterministic (one-pass) streaming algorithm that on receiving an $n$-uniform hypergraph $H$ on $\V$ vertices and $\q$ hyperedges produces a proper two-coloring of $H$ (if it exists).
+Recall that any hypergraph with fewer than $\m(\n)$ hyperedges is two-colorable.

-\begin{theorem} $s^D(\n^2, \q, \n) = \Omega(\q/\n)$. \end{theorem} Note that when $\q \leq 0.7 \sqrt{\frac{\n}{\ln \n}} 2^\n$, the graph is guaranteed to have a two-coloring.
-However, the above theorem shows if the number of hyperedges is large, a two-coloring (though it is guaranteed to exist) cannot be found efficiently by a deterministic streaming algoirithm.
+\begin{theorem} $s^D(\n^2, \q, \n) = \Omega \left( \min \{\q, \m(n)\} / \n \right) $. \end{theorem} In particular, when $\q \leq 0.7 \sqrt{\frac{\n}{\ln \n}} 2^\n$, the hypergraph is guaranteed to have a two-coloring.
+However, the above theorem shows if the number of hyperedges is large, a two-coloring (though it is guaranteed to exist) cannot be found by a space-efficient deterministic streaming algorithm.
+For hypergraphs where the number of hyperedges exceeds $\m(\n)$, a deterministic streaming algorithm will take at least $\m(\n)$ space to color the hypergraph properly, and this is known to be at least exponential in $n$.

 Lower bounds for space bounded computations often follow from lower bounds for associated communication complexity problems.
 The above result is also obtained using this strategy.
 However, the communication complexity problem turns out to be somewhat subtle; in particular, we are not able to directly reduce it to a well-known problem and refer to an existing lower bound.
 We conjecture that no deterministic algorithm can do substantially better if it is allowed only a constant number of passes over the input.
 Note, however, that proving this might be non-trivial, because the corresponding two-round deterministic communication problem has an efficient protocol; see Section~\ref{sec:detub} for details.